 William Cross, Ph.D., Princeton University, 1976.
-Clinical Professor with joint positions in the Departments of Counseling Psychology and Higher Education.
-Dr. Cross holds professor emeritus at CUNY.
+Emeritus Professor.
+Dr. Cross holds professor emeritus at CUNY and DU.
+In 2017 he received the DU University Lecturer Award.
+The 2020 APA Gold Medal for Life Achievement in the Application of Psychology Award, along with many other awards.
 His work focuses on ethnic-racial-cultural identity development, with particular emphasis on black identity.
-His recent publications interrogate the structure of the self-concept; the range of identity profiles found among African

-American adults; cultural epiphanies; the identity implications of cultural false-education and false consciousness; the multiple ways racial identity is enacted in everyday life.
+His recent publications interrogate the structure of the self-concept; the range of identity profiles found among African American adults; cultural epiphanies; the identity implications of cultural false-education and false consciousness; the multiple ways racial identity is enacted in everyday life.
 In 2014, he was President of APA Division 45.
-(KRH 355, 303-871-4592, william.cross@du.edu)
+(KRH 355, 303-871-4592, email: William.Cross@du.edu)